larysa-analytics/ukraine-avto-analisis/README.md

 ###   How to Run the Project
 1. Clone this repository.
 2. Download the source datasets from the MIA Open Data Portal.
-3. Run the Python ETL script to clean and load the data into the database: `python notebooks/ua_transport_etl.ipynb`
+3. Open and run the Jupyter Notebook in the `notebooks/` directory to clean and load the data into the database.
 4. Execute SQL scripts from the `sql/` directory to build the analytical data mart.
 5. Connect your BI tool (Tableau) to the generated database view.